 Ask any accomplished business leader today and they will agree that a passion for continued self-development is crucial to personal and professional success.
 And for those in the sales profession, sales books are one easily accessible way to engage in continual learning, even when you’re on the road.

 To help you narrow it down, we have compiled a selection of some of the best sales books (in our opinion) to read this summer, starting with two from Integrity Solutions.
-(Spoiler alert: Stay tuned for news about our latest book, which will be released in 2023)
+(Spoiler alert: Stay tuned for news about our latest book, coming in February 2024!)

 No matter how many of these sales books pique your interest, we hope that you will be inspired to make an investment in your ongoing self-development.